kwinsch/historify/docs/historify.1.md

 **comment** *message* [*repo_path*]
 : Add an administrative comment to the change log.
 Useful for documenting important events or changes.
 Logs a `comment`  with the specified message.

-**snapshot** *output_path* [*repo_path*] [`--full`] [`--media[=bd-r]`]
+**snapshot** *output_path* [*repo_path*] [`--full`] [`--media`]
 : Create a compressed archive (tar.gz) of the current repository state for archiving purposes.
 Includes all data files, change logs, seed, signatures, and configuration directly residing under the repo path.
 If `--full` is specified, all external data files and folders referenced by the repository are backed up as a separate tar.gz archive in the same output path as the specified main archive.
-If `--media` is specified, the tar.gz files are packed in a iso file with UDF filesystem, ready to be burned to a single layer BD-ROM disk.
+If `--media` is specified, the tar.gz files are packed in an ISO file with UDF 2.60 filesystem, ready to be burned to a single layer BD-R disk (25GB).
 Other media types are currently not supported.
-If the content exceed the expected media size, the tar.gz are split.
+If the content exceeds the expected media size, the archives are split into multiple ISO files.

 ## OPTIONS